dasoldasol/dasoldasol.github.io/_posts/EC2.md

 Which of the following is the most suitable solution to properly migrate your applications?
   - **A) Create a Route Origin Authorization(ROA) then one done, provision and advertise your whitelisted IP address range to your AWS account.
   - Setting up a list of Elastic IP addresses to map the whitelisted IP address range in your on-premises network :  is incorrect because you cannot map the IP address of your on-premises network, which you are migrating to AWS, to an EIP address of your VPC.
 To satisfy the requirement, you must authorize Amazon to advertise the address range that you own.

+- You have a requirement to make sure that an On-Demand EC2 instance can only be accessed from this IP address (110.238.98.71) via an **SSH** connection.
+Which configuration below will satisfy this requirement?
+  - **A) Security Group Inbound Rule : Protocol - TCP.
+Port Range-22, Source 110.238.98.71/32
+  - SSH protocol uses TCP and port 22.
+The requirement is to only allow the individual IP of the client and not the entire network.
+Therefore, the proper CIDR notation should be used.
+The /32 denotes one IP address and the /0 refers to the entire network.